LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 <img class="fancyimage" alt="Functions: Email Report" src="img/functions/functions_reporting_email_configure.png">

-Insert the valid email address and then hit the `add`-Button to add a new participant.
+Insert a valid email address and click the "add"-button to add a new participant.
-You may remove users from the list by using the Trash-Button next to the email.
+You may remove users from the list by using the "Trash"-button next to the email.
 You must confirm your action by pressing "Delete Email Address".

 <img class="fancyimage" alt="Functions: Email Remove" src="img/functions/functions_reporting_email_delete.png">

 ### Logs

 Within your function code, you can write logs of different levels.
 Those are then later accessible for analysis and troubleshooting of potential issues.
-Generally, you can write logs using `console.level` (e.g. `console.info`), where we offer the following levels:
+You can write logs using `console.level` (e.g. `console.info`), where we offer the following levels:

 * Debug
 * Info